Menu

 Day 10: Fukui

-From here, we undertake a more sedate form of sightseeing and meet with some geisha from Fukui’s geisha community.
+From here, you undertake another unique cultural experience of meeting with some geisha from Fukui’s geisha community.
 In a relaxed session, they perform traditional dances and songs, and demonstrate some of the fun party games typically played at functions.
-Over tea and sweets, you’ll be able to chat with them in person, snap some memorable photos and get a unique glimpse into geisha life.
+Over tea and sweets, you’ll join in them and chat with them to get a unique glimpse into geisha life.

 Breakfast, Lunch, Dinner